mumoshu/kubeherd/README.md

 ## Goal

-Automate your application release process as much as possible.
+Automate your cluster management tasks and application release process as much as possible.

 ## Scope